crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h2 id="use-cases">Use cases</h2>

-Aggregating application events (and not just application, as one could also collect events generated by the infrastructure used for running this application!) into one place and being able to query them using a structured language is very powerful and can cut costs expressed in reduced investigation time, reduced employee frustration, etc.
+Aggregating application events (and not just this kind of events, as one could also collect events generated by the infrastructure used for running this application!) into one place and being able to query them using a structured language is very powerful and can cut costs expressed in reduced issue investigation time, reduced employee & end-user frustration, increased chance of making the best possible business decisions, and more, so much more!

 <h3 id="debugging-use-case">Debugging</h3>